Burrow (film): Reception

 Liz Kocan, of Decider, gave Burrow a positive review, saying "Stream It!
 Burrow was set to appear ahead of Soul in theaters, but now that both are debuting directly on Disney+, it's still well worth your six minutes.
 It's sweet and charming, beautifully animated, and, as many other Pixar shorts are, full of heart", while Tara Bennett, of Syfy Wire, also gave a positive review by saying the short's "warm, illustrative style looks like it's been plucked from the pages of a favorite storybook, much like the Winnie-the-Pooh animated films".

 Awards

 Burrow was nominated for a Ursa Major Award in the Best Dramatic Short Work category.
 The Ursa Major Awards are given in the field of furry fandom works and are the main awards in the field of anthropomorphism.
-It was nominated for an Academy Award for Best Animated Short, but lost to the Netflix short film If Anything Happens I Love You.
+It was nominated for an Academy Award for Best Animated Short, losing to the Netflix short film If Anything Happens I Love You.
 In 2021, the short was nominated for Best Short Film at the 4th Hollywood Critics Association Film Awards.